 Instructions for using WES

 WES must complete a course-by-course evaluation of all international post-secondary coursework and credentials.
-Please select the WES basic course-by-course evaluation (with GPA and course-levels) and request to have WES send your evaluation to Columbia University’s School of Professional Studies.
-The school can be found by searching Columbia University and then selecting School of Professional Studies.
+Please select the WES ICAP course-by-course evaluation (with GPA and course-levels) for the United States and request to have WES send your evaluation to Columbia University’s School of Professional Studies.
+The school can be found by searching Columbia University and then selecting the School of Professional Studies.

 WES evaluations will be reviewed, and the determination of degree equivalency to U.S. degrees is at the discretion of the School of Professional Studies.

 Falsification, forgery, and misrepresentation of any type will risk forfeiture of admissions and/or enrollment.
-Forfeiture may occur whenever an integrity lapse is discovered, and may include admissions revocation, expulsion, or another sanction outlined within the Student Conduct and Community Standards.
-Applicants would not be entitled to request any refund of the application fee, enrollment deposit or tuition in the case that the official transcript deviates from the unofficial.
+Forfeiture may occur whenever an integrity lapse is discovered and may include admissions revocation, expulsion, or another sanction outlined within the Student Conduct and Community Standards.
+Applicants would not be entitled to request any refund of the application fee, enrollment deposit, or tuition in the case that the official transcript deviates from the unofficial.

-Letters of recommendation should be written by current or former supervisors or by faculty members with whom you have studied, who can assess your academic work, intellectual ability, academic potential for graduate work, address your suitability for the program and your ability to commit to the rigorous curriculum.
+Letters of recommendation must be written by current or former supervisors or by faculty members with whom you have studied in the classroom, who can assess your academic work, intellectual ability, academic potential for graduate work, address your suitability for the program and your ability to commit to the rigorous curriculum.
 If you own your own business and are your own supervisor, you may select a client as your recommender.
 Personal references are not appropriate.
 All applicants are required to submit at least one academic reference unless that applicant received a bachelor’s degree more than 5 years prior to the date of the application.
 Applicants who received a bachelor’s degree more than 5 years prior to the date of the application are strongly encouraged, but not required, to submit an academic reference.
 If you are unable to comply with the recommendation requirement, please contact apply [[at]] sps [[dot]] columbia [[dot]] edu or assistance.

 - Under no circumstances should you upload a letter on behalf of a recommender.
 Any person who writes a letter of recommendation must submit that letter themselves through the application system.